-You can customize the default Web Portal.
-You can modify filters for searching employees or products, enable, and disable functions, and change properties displayed in result lists.
+The Web Portal can be customized.
+You can modify filters for searching identities or products, enable, and disable functions, and change properties displayed in result lists.

 These changes are made by entering custom values for the corresponding configuration keys.
 It is not necessary to program new modules or components to do this.